apache/trafficserver/doc/arch/cache/cache-arch.en.rst

-The layout and structure of the cache spans, the cache volumes, and the cache stripes that compose them are derived entirely from the :file:`storage.config` and :file:`cache.config` and is recomputed from scratch when the :process:`traffic_server` is started.
+The layout and structure of the cache spans, the cache volumes, and the cache stripes that compose them are derived entirely from the :file:`storage.config` and :file:`cache.config` and is recomputed from scratch when the :program:`traffic_server` is started.
 Therefore any change to those files can (and almost always will) invalidate the existing cache in its entirety.

 Stripe Structure